charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 ### Controllers
 - known as a middle man that is the brains of the operation that delegates to other systems what to do.
 	- it is really a function with really well-defined responsibilities as part of the MVC pattern
+	- it sits between the view and the model that references both in its files and calls functions in both to either request updates or fetch data from the model or calling a function passsing the updated data to the view.
+	- The controller also might handle the input validation that will later be seen to sanitize user input
 - What is the MVC pattern?
 	- Model - View - Controller : a design pattern for web applications where the model is the data logic inthe back end that handles storing and quering data as well as applying logic, algorithms etc. the View is the user interface that displays the data processed by the model and the controller is the middle man between the backend and the frontend that handles how user interactions are routed and what data gets passed to the backend Model to process or store.
 - what is the difference in responsibilities in something like a router vs a controller?